Azure/iotedge/kubernetes/doc/create-options.md

 ## CPU, Memory and Device Resources

 EdgeAgent allows to specify Compute resources for a module container.
+Edge supports HostConfig CPU and Memory limits.
+They will be overrriten if a user specifis `resources` section described below.

 ### Create Options